 If you’ve not done so, this is a good time to start your clinical trials in Thailand.
-There is an increased awareness about supporting clinical trial by the Govt. authorities.
+There is an increased awareness about supporting clinical trials by the Govt. authorities.

-Thailand is a very good option to place your clinical trial, if it’s a global clinical trial or one intended to be submitted to Thailand FDA.
-It’s the country with highest number of clinical trials in ASEAN region.
+Thailand is a very good option to place your clinical trial if it’s a global clinical trial or one intended to be submitted to Thailand FDA.
+It’s the country with the highest number of clinical trials in the ASEAN region.

-There are plenty of potential investigators, trained sites and very mature awareness about global clinical trial systems and regulations.
-Although, some sites (like Siriraj Hospitals, Ramathobodhi Hospital etc) are quite famous (and, very busy too), trial managers can (and should) explore other options as well.
+There are plenty of potential investigators, trained sites, and very mature awareness of global clinical trial systems and regulations.
+Although some sites (like Siriraj Hospitals, Ramathobodhi Hospital, etc) are quite famous (and, very busy too), trial managers can (and should) explore other options as well.

-You can make the most of these advantages if you’ve a trial team based in Thailand.
+You can make the most of these advantages if you have a trial team based in Thailand.
 If you don’t have it yet, you can still explore Thailand with the help of several consultants.
-These consultants are industry experts/veterans, who have worked in various capacities in pharma / clinical research industry.
+These consultants are industry experts/veterans, who have worked in various capacities in the pharma / clinical research industry.

 Do you need any support for your clinical development process in Thailand?

 Provide your requirement details below to talk with us.